Objectives and competences

 - In-depth study of life cycle, developmental cycle and growth cycle of an enterprise

-- Characteristics of enterprises in different life cycle phases (pioneering enterprise, growing enterprise, mature enterprise and an enterprise in turning phase) and management concepts adjusted to these different phases
+- Characteristics of enterprises in different life cycle phases (pioneering enterprise, growing enterprise, mature enterprise and an enterprise in turning phase)

 - Management and sustainable development in the life cycle of an enterprise